-The practice had adequate arrangements to respond to emergencies and major incidents.
+The practice arrangements to respond to emergencies and major incidents was lacking in some areas.

-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-A first aid kit and accident book were available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training. - The practice had oxygen with adult and children's masks.
+A first aid kit and accident book were available. - The practice did not have a defibrillator and there was no documented risk assessment that assessed the need for one and identify mitigating actions to take in the event of an emergency. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date and stored securely.
+However, essential medicines were not available and the practice had not completed an appropriate risk assessment to identify a list of medicines that were not suitable to stock.
+For example, the practice did not keep a supply of the following medicines, - Glucagon used to treat low blood sugar - Glyceryl Trinitrate (GTN) spray or tablets used to treat chest pain of possible cardiac origin - Soluble aspirin used to treat suspected myocardial infarction (heart attack)